kaboc/async-phase/packages/async_phase_notifier/README.md

 )
 ```

-Please note that a listener is added per each `AsyncPhaseListener`, not per
+Please note that a listener is added for each `AsyncPhaseListener` widget, not
-notifier.
-If this widget is used at various places for one certain notifier,
+per notifier.
+If this widget is used in multiple places for the same notifier,
-a single notification causes each of them to run its callback function.
+a single notification will trigger the callback function in each of those widgets.

+Please also note that changes to callbacks (e.g. `onComplete`) will only take
+effect when the widget is provided with a new `key`.

 ## Examples